dheerajtp/Residence-Association/README.md

 **Residence Association**

-A Static Single Page Reponsive Website Demo With Contact Form Created Using HTMOL, CSS, Bootstrap
+A Static Single Page Reponsive Website Demo With Contact Form Created Using HTML, CSS, Bootstrap

 **Things Used In This Project** <br>